brittgalloway/liri-node-app/README.md

 2. Give a high-level overview of how the app is organized
 3. Give start-to-finish instructions on how to run the app
 4. Include screenshots, gifs or videos of the app functioning

-5. Contain a link to a deployed version of the app
-6. Clearly list the technologies used in the app
+5. Clearly list the technologies used in the app
-7. State your role in the app development
+6. State your role in the app development

 Because screenshots (and well-written READMEs) are extremely important in the context of GitHub, this will be part of the grading in this assignment.